 History, evolution, and current role of women in sport from a sociocultural perspective.
 Social norms in sport and society specific to gender, sexuality, race, and class.
 Masculinity, femininity, and non-binary cultural ideologies shaped through sport.
 Involvement of women in sport and physical activity and challenges associated with recognition and legitimacy.
 Impact of women in shaping a traditionally male domain.
-Semester Hours 3.0

-HHP 211: Foundations of Health & Safety & Phys Ed

-Principles and philosophy of safety, health, and physical education including liability; historical, psychological, and biomechanical influences; and contributions to general education.
+HHP 211: Foundations of Health & Safety & Phys Ed Principles and philosophy of safety, health, and physical education including liability; historical, psychological, and biomechanical influences; and contributions to general education.
 Organization and administration of modern programs in levels K-12.

-HHP 220: Prevention & Care of Athletic Injuries

-Preventive measures emphasizing proper conditioning, safe equipment, and facilities.
+HHP 220: Prevention & Care of Athletic Injuries Preventive measures emphasizing proper conditioning, safe equipment, and facilities.
 Physiological and anatomical analysis.
 Practical experience dealing with wraps, taping, therapeutic techniques, and rehabilitative exercises.
-Semester Hours 3.0
+This course satisfies the proficiency requirement for Critical Thinking in the disciplines.

-HHP 222: Recreation, Health & Physical Education

-Health and physical education activities in public schools and community recreation.
+HHP 222: Recreation, Health & Physical Education Health and physical education activities in public schools and community recreation.
 Needs, characteristics, and experiences at all grade levels.
 Attention to issues in safety and school health and a variety of recreational activities and skills.